Shahriar-Kariman/CS3383_Assignment_4/CS3383_Assignment4.md

 \end{split}
 $$

-If I have an expression of length $n$ and I start from the $1_{st}$ character and keep expanding the size of the problem then i will keep reusing the calcualted values.
+If I have an expression of length $n$ and I start from the $1_{st}$ character and keep expanding the size of the problem then i will keep reusing the calculated values.

 ```py
 def catalan(n):